 We arrive at a point in the western side of Valentia Island which was the start point for the first transatlantic cable between Europe and North America.
 It first opened in 1866 and stretched 3074km to Newfoundland.

 The cycle continues back onto the mainland by crossing over Valentia Bridge to Portmagee, a small fishing village.
 By now it will be time for refreshments and amongst the colourful row of houses along a quayside that makes up Portmagee is the Bridge bar which has in the past been awarded best Munster gastro pub.

-Leaving Portmagee we take a secondary route known as the Skellig Ring that leads to Ballinskelligs Bay.
+Leaving Portmagee we return to Valentia Island and cycle the southern edge of the island and back to our transport.
+The days outing continues by vehicle where we take a secondary route known as the Skellig Ring that leads to Ballinskelligs Bay.
 This coastal route opens up breathtaking views of the Atlantic coastline.
 Sweeping down the mountain pass from Portmagee you are struck by the panoramic view of St Finians bay and the Skelligs, proudly standing out in the wild Atlantic surf.
 This is a place of tranquillity, relaxation and spirituality.
 We will call to Skelligs Chocolate factory in Ballinskelligs to sample and purchase some wonderful local made chocolates.

-We then join up with the Ring of Kerry roadway and cycle back to Caherciveen town where we started from, all the while enjoying wonderful scenery.
-After loading up our bikes, rather than returning the same way (if time permits) we travel onwards on the Ring of Kerry route towards Waterville and Caherdaniel onto Sneem, eventually leading back to Killarney through the scenic Molls Gap.
+We then join up with the Ring of Kerry roadway and return back to Caherciveen town where we started from, all the while enjoying wonderful scenery.

 Bring swim wear as we pass beautiful beaches along the way back.